Swimm-Demo/pytorch-autodocs-demo/.swm/inlining-process-overview.7eoikrem.sw.md

 ---

-## PeepholeOptimize
+## <SwmToken path="/torch/csrc/jit/passes/peephole.cpp" pos="456:2:2" line-data="bool PeepholeOptimize(">`PeepholeOptimize`</SwmToken>

-The `PeepholeOptimize` function is responsible for optimizing a computational graph by applying a series of peephole optimizations.
-It initializes a `PeepholeOptimizeImpl` object and runs the optimization process.
+The <SwmToken path="/torch/csrc/jit/passes/peephole.cpp" pos="456:2:2" line-data="bool PeepholeOptimize(">`PeepholeOptimize`</SwmToken> function is responsible for optimizing a computational graph by applying a series of peephole optimizations.
+It initializes a <SwmToken path="/torch/csrc/jit/passes/peephole.cpp" pos="459:1:1" line-data="  PeepholeOptimizeImpl peephole(graph, addmm_fusion_enabled);">`PeepholeOptimizeImpl`</SwmToken> object and runs the optimization process.
 If any changes are made to the graph, it eliminates dead code that may have been introduced during the optimization.

 ```c++
 bool PeepholeOptimize(